openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

 In this tutorial, we use the MobileNet-V3-large-1x model for multi-class classification to cite an example of semi-supervised learning.

-The process has been tested on the following configuration.
+The process has been tested on the following configuration:

 - Ubuntu 20.04
 - NVIDIA GeForce RTX 3090